petablox/pldi19-artifact/README.md

 Directory `benchmark` contains subdirectories for two versions of programs.
 In each subdirectory, analysis results are stored in `sparrow-out`

 Note that some of the experiments are very time and memory consuming.
-We hightly recommand that the users run the experiments with at least 16GB memory.
+We hightly recommand that the users run the experiments with at least 16GB of memory.
 We also provide our results on a Linux machine with Intel Xeon Gold 6154 3GHz cpu and 40GB of memory in `result/` for reference.
 The running time for each benchmark is reported in `result/runningtime.txt`.
 Users can also generate summary tables from the existing log files with the following command: